omerap12/enhancements/keps/sig-autoscaling/5053-hpa-fallback/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: HPAFallback
+  - Feature gate name: HPAExternalMetricFallback
   - Components depending on the feature gate: `kube-controller-manager`

 ###### Does enabling the feature change any default behavior?